cncoulter/podcasts.camcoulter.com/src/posts/2025-05-05-up-and-running.md

 Please refer to the [About page](/about/) for more details on how I've structured Dozen and how you can make use of it.

 I'd love to know if you find this project helpful or if there's anything confusing about this project that I can help clarify.
-And if I make any websites forked from Dozen, please to share them with me!
+And if you make any websites forked from Dozen, please share them with me!
 I have the modest ambition that Dozen can be used as the base for at least a dozen websites, and I'd love to see that come true!